Shifting Sand Land

 - Deadly Creatures takes place entirely in the real-life deserts of the American southwest.

 - Gerudo's Valley and the Haunted Wasteland in The Legend of Zelda: Ocarina of Time, the latter of which contains a river of quicksand.
+There's also Desert Collosus, home of the sand-dwelling Leevers and the Spirit Temple.

 - The Legend of Zelda: Twilight Princess has the Gerudo Desert (luckily, no quicksand or mazes here) followed by the Arbiter's Grounds, a sand-filled Temple of Doom with many quicksand pits that must be waded through, other times crossed with the magnetic Spinner.
 Switches or objects are sometimes buried in the sand as well, requiring you to dig them out in wolf form.